FACTBOX-How China's Communist Party Congress works | Politics

 - China

-Chinese President Xi Jinping is poised to win a third five-year term as General Secretary of the ruling Communist Party, the most powerful job in the country, at the 20th Party Congress that wraps up this weekend.

-The conclave of roughly 2,300 party representatives held every five years began last Sunday and has taken place at the vast Great Hall of the People on Beijing's Tiananmen Square, with much of the proceedings behind closed doors.
-Based on recent iterations of the congress, here is how it is likely to proceed:
+Based on recent iterations of the congress, here is how it is likely to proceed: XI JINPING'S TITLES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)